Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 How Body Fat & Muscle Affects Your Face

-Getting into better shape can change the appearance of your face by a surprising amount.
-At high body-fat percentages, your jawline will grow rounder, your neck will smoothen out, and you’ll lose definition in your face.
+Getting into better shape improves the aesthetics of your face.
+At high body fat percentages, your jawline will grow rounder, your neck will get fleshier, and you’ll lose the definition of your face.
 At the other extreme, your neck will shrink, your cheeks will hollow out, and your face will look gaunt.
 Bodybuilders call it the “death face.”

 How Fat and Muscle Changes the Appearance of Your Face

+You can strengthen your jaw.
 If you eat a good diet that’s rich in protein, your body will hold onto more muscle, and so you may notice that your face becomes slightly more muscular.
 Some guys also clench their jaws when lifting weights, stimulating muscle growth.
-This effect is quite small, though.
-Your neck muscles have a larger impact or appearance than your face muscles.
+The best way to intentionally build bigger jaw muscles is probably with mastic gum.

-There’s another interesting factor, too.
-Exercising and eating a good diet makes our skin appear more youthful.
-It also gives us higher levels of oxygenated blood, improving our skin tone and making our faces appear more attractive (study).
+Exercising and eating a good diet also makes your skin appear more youthful.
+It also gives you higher levels of oxygenated blood, improving your skin tone and making your face appear more attractive (study).

 The best way to improve your facial appearance, then, is to: